tango-controls/rfc/2/README.md

 * The Status Attribute's `writable` metadata MUST be `READ`.
 * The `data format` of the Status Attribute MUST be `SCALAR`.

-* A *read value* of Status Attribute SHOULD provide status information related to the Device.
+* The Status Attribute SHOULD provide status information related to the Device.
-* Default implementation SHOULD set Status Attribute's  *read value* to indicate the Device State.
+* By default Status Attribute SHOULD indicate the Device State.
-* The Status default behaviour MAY be re-implemented with a user-code in Device Server to provide more or other information.

 * The State Command MUST return the same value as would be read from the State Attribute at the time of the command execution.
 * The Status Command MUST return the same value as would be read from the Status Attribute at the time of the command execution.

 ### State Machine

-* If not implemented explicitly by the Device Server, State Attribute *read value* SHALL be set to `UNKNOWN`.
+* By default State Attribute value SHALL be `UNKNOWN`.
-  It is RECOMMENDED to override this behaviour by an adequate implementation of the Device Server.

-* If at a given time the Device State is ON and at least one of Device Attributes has the *quality* set to ALARM, the Device State *read value* SHALL be set to ALARM.
+* If at a given time the Device State is `ON` and at least one of Device Attributes has the *quality* set to `ALARM`, the Device State *read value* SHOULD be set to `ALARM`.
 However, this behaviour MAY be overridden by user code in a Device Server implementation.

 Value of Device's State Attribute MAY impact how the Device object responds to:

-* Reading and writing of its Attribute or Pipe
+* Reading and writing of its Attribute or Pipe,
-* Calling a Command
+* Calling a Command.

 The Device MAY not execute (block) the Attribute or Pipe read or write operation or the command execution code for individual States.
 In such a case the Device object SHALL respond with throwing a `DevFailed` exception.